Does your insurance cover include trace and access for blocks of flats?

 But it isn’t immediately obvious where the leak has come from.

-Carpets and floorboards may have to come up, or showers may have to be dug out from behind tiles, probably all for the sake of finding a tiny rupture in a pipe or joint that is a 10-minute job for the plumber to actually fix.
+Carpets and floorboards may have to come up, or showers may have to be dug out from behind tiles, probably all for the sake of finding a tiny rupture in a pipe or joint that could be a 10-minute job for the plumber to actually fix.

-As you can imagine, trace and access in a block of flats can involve multiple flats, and costs can be high.
+As you can imagine, trace and access in a block of flats can involve multiple flats, and costs can mount up.

-At Deacon, we have no doubt that trace and access cover is essential for blocks of flats, and we only offer policies that include it.
+At Deacon, we have no doubt that trace and access cover should be seen as essential for blocks of flats, and so we only offer policies that include it.

 A few words of caution: There will usually be a limit to trace and access cover.
 Insurers will, of course, expect to cover reasonable costs only, and you should contact our claims team before appointing a contractor (as there may be a dispute in an emergency call out).
 And do check the full terms, conditions and exclusions of your policy.
 For instance, will the cover extend to matching bathroom and kitchen fittings that are damaged beyond repair?